 Ciprofloxacin should be administered by intravenous infusion over a period of 60 minutes.
 Slow infusion of a dilute solution into a larger vein will minimize patient discomfort and reduce the risk of venous irritation.

 Hydration of Patients Receiving Ciprofloxacin

-Ciprofloxacin is contraindicated in patients with a history of hypersensitivity to ciprofloxacin, any member of the quinolone class of antibacterials, or any of the product components [see Warnings and Precautions (5.7)].
+Ciprofloxacin is contraindicated in persons with a history of hypersensitivity to ciprofloxacin, any member of the quinolone class of antibacterials, or any of the product components [see Warnings and Precautions (5.7)].